ARaheem-Work/windows-container-demos-ticket-desk/README.md

 First create Azure Container Registry.

-Open Powershell, login to Azure using command `az login`.
+Open Powershell, login to Azure using command `az login --tenant <TENANT-GUID>`.

 > We have created powershell scripts to deploy resources on Azure.
 Before running powershell script first we have to provide parameters value in [variables.txt](scripts/powershell-scripts/variables.txt) file.